-Core to our mission as a nonprofit health care provider is to care for the medically underserved members of our community.
-We do this by reducing the cost of health-care delivery; increasing overall patient wellness; and providing early intervention before medical problems become severe.
+Swedish’s mission is to improve the health and wellbeing of each person we serve.
+As a nonprofit health care provider, core to our work is to care for the medically underserved members of our community.
+We do this by reducing the cost of health-care delivery, increasing overall patient wellness and providing early intervention before medical problems become severe.

-Your donation will help improve access to high-quality care for underserved patients in our community.
-To learn more about community beneifits at Swedish, visit swedish.org.
+Your donation helps to improve access to high-quality care for underserved patients in our community.
+To learn more about Swedish’s Community Benefits programs, visit swedish.org.

-With the United States facing a shortage of primary care and family practice physicians, Swedish is working to build a strong residency program to prepare emerging physicians for long, successful careers in this increasingly important area of practice.
+With the United States facing a shortage of primary care and family practice physicians, Swedish is building a family medicine residency program to train and prepare emerging physicians in this increasingly important area of practice.

-The Swedish Family Medicine Residency at Swedish’s Cherry Hill campus is widely-acclaimed for its unique mission to train primary care and family practice physicians to serve economically disadvantaged patients.
+The Swedish Family Medicine Residency at Swedish’s Cherry Hill and First Hill campuses are widely-acclaimed for their unique mission to train primary care and family practice physicians to serve economically disadvantaged patients.
 Every year, more than 800 medical school graduates apply to be one of 12 residents selected to participate in the three-year program.

 Residents receive a comprehensive grounding in primary care and family practice medicine with an emphasis on the medical challenges of low-income patients.
 The program provides evidence-based, community-oriented primary care with emphases in obstetrics, inpatient medicine, and behavioral health with concentrations in sports medicine, international health, addiction medicine, reproductive health, maternal child medicine, rural health, and integrative medicine.